 This pie goes into the oven as a liquid, so to avoid spills from the counter to the oven, I recommend a 10″ or deeper pie plate.

 Impossible pie makes its own crust, so you don’t need to roll a crust or even get a pre-made crust.
+Like I said above, you can make this Impossible Coconut Pie without Bisquick.

 It is best to use fresh coconut.
 The taste will be better with fresh ingredients.